 As the business grew, there were times that I felt the need to experiment, break out from what I'd been doing for a long time.
 It certainly didn't always work, and the general adjustment into "what really works" has been the aesthetic driver, you could say.
 It has grown up a lot, is less 'unfinished', and perhaps more modern.

 What inspires each of your collections – where do you begin when approaching designing any new collection?

 It starts with colour, print and fabrics - because we have retail stores, it impacts how you think about a collection.
-What does it do to the store environment after the previous season? what is the season or month that it is intended for?
+What does it do to the store environment after the previous season?
+What is the season or month that it is intended for?
 The palette and then the prints start to inform the references, Albers, Anne Twitt, Elsworth Kelly, to name a few.
-And there always seems to be a soundtrack.. what we were listening to at the time seems to stick in your mind and does have an effect on what you do, strangely!
+And there always seems to be a soundtrack...what we were listening to at the time seems to stick in your mind and does have an effect on what I do, strangely!

 Does environmental awareness affect the way you run your business?

-We are small, so necessity is often the mother of invention as they say.
+We are small, so necessity is often the mother of invention.
 You have to be resourceful.
-Having used linen, cotton, silk and wool forever, it has never been a conscious decision but has certainly become a greater focus. we do look at process at the beginning of every season to see if we can improve.
+Having used linen, cotton, silk and wool forever, it has never been a conscious decision but has certainly become a greater focus.
+We do look at the process at the beginning of every season to see if we can improve.